Underdog-Devs-Mentors/ud-problem-sets/README.md

 Put your solution file(s) in the `solutions` directory of each problem set.
 You can delete the `.placeholder` file that's in the directory.

 We strongly recommend not using outside sources until after you've successfully solved a problem.
 That's not to say you can't look up syntax, but we don't recommend looking up how to approach a problem or possible solutions for it until you've successfully solved it yourself.
 It will only slow your progress by relying on outside resources to be able to solve problems.
+If you run into something you can't solve, please ask in the UD Slack channels and get some tips from others that way!

 ## The order of the material